 2014 D'Aiguilhe - sappy, fruity, ripe tannin, firm aftertaste.
 87p.

-2014 La Mondotte - niveau up compared to CLG, more focus, concentration, depth and length.
+2014 La Mondotte - niveau up compared to CLG, more focus, concentration, depth, and length.
 92-93p.

 Ausone

-2014 Simard - a lot of oak but a lot of fruit too, well-structured, firm finish.
+2014 Simard - a lot of oak but fruit, well-structured, firm finish.
 88p.

 2014 Fonbel - rounder, otherwise similar to Simard.
 88p.

-2014 Haut Simard - good concentration of dark fruit, strong structure and firm finish.
+2014 Haut Simard - good concentration of dark fruit, strong structure, and firm finish.
 88+p.

 2014 Moulin St.Georges - more complex than Haut Simard, strong backbone, lush and crisp fruit, well-balanced.
 89p.

-2014 Chapelle d'Ausone - well-structured, quite complex, crisp ripe fruit, intense black fruit and corresponding fine tannin.
+2014 Chapelle d'Ausone - well-structured, quite complex, crisp ripe fruit, intense black fruit, and corresponding fine tannin.
 Smooth and fruity finish.
 90p.

 La Confession